Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 \subsection{Incidence of dengue fever in San Juan, Puerto Rico}

 \citet{Ray2017} compare the predictive performance of the EE model framework with their kernel conditional density estimation (KCDE) method.
-They apply the following EE model with fixed serial intervals to the weekly dengue counts described in Section \ref{subsec:dengue_data}:
+They apply the following first-order EE model to the weekly dengue counts described in Section \ref{subsec:dengue_data}:

 where $\omega=52$ to model yearly seasonality in weekly data.
 This formulation has been chosen by \cite{Ray2017} from a number of candidate models based on the AIC on the training data (1990-W18 through 2009-W17, see Figure \ref{fig:dengue}).
 Note that unlike in other works on dengue \citep{Cheng2016, Chen2019}, \citet{Ray2017} do not incorporate meteorological data.
 To ensure comparability with \citet{Ray2017} we only replace \eqref{eq:lambda_dengue} with \eqref{eq:simpleModel.u} but stick to the decomposition of $\log(\nu_t)$ and $\log(\phi_t)$ as in \eqref{eq:nu_dengue} and \eqref{eq:phi_dengue}.
-For the weights $\lfloor u_d \rfloor$ we apply unrestricted nonparametric estimation and the serial interval distributions \eqref{eq:pois_weights}--\eqref{eq:geom_weights}.
-On a standard laptop the model fitting takes around one second per model for the parametric serial interval distributions and four seconds for the unrestricted version.
-We did not re-run the analysis reported in \cite{Ray2017}, since their extensive Supplementary Material (\url{https://github.com/reichlab/article-disease-pred-with-kcde}) allowed us to compute all quantities required in our comparison.
+For the weights $\lfloor u_d \rfloor$ we apply unrestricted nonparametric estimation and the parametric formulations \eqref{eq:pois_weights}--\eqref{eq:geom_weights}.
+In addition, we use a weighting scheme based on an estimate of the serial interval distribution from \citeauthor{Siraj2017} (\citeyear{Siraj2017}, Fig. 1).
+Discretized to a weekly scale, it is given by $u_1 = 0, u_2 = 0.2, u_3 = 0.425, u_4 = 0.25, u_5 = 0.125$.
+On a standard laptop the model fitting takes around one second per model for the parametric versions and four seconds for the unrestricted one.
+We did not re-run the KCDE forecasts from \cite{Ray2017}, since their extensive Supplementary Material (\url{https://github.com/reichlab/article-disease-pred-with-kcde}) allowed us to compute all quantities required in our comparison.
 However, previous studies \citep{Held2019} indicate that KCDE requires at least an order of magnitude more computation time than the EE approach.